A Thai Title Deed Search is Crucial Due Diligence

 Chanote (Title Deed)

 A Chanote is a certificate for ownership of land.
-A person with their name shown on the deed has the legal right to the land, and can use it as evidence to confirm the right to government authorities.
+A person with their name shown on the deed has the legal right to the property and can use it as evidence to confirm the right to government authorities.

 Nor Sor 3 Kor (also pronounced Nor Sor Sarm Kor) Confirmed Certificate of Use